Ayehu/custom-activities/RSA Authentication Manager/readme.md

+# RSA Authentication Manager Activities
-# RSA Authentication Manager V8.4 On-Prem Activities
+All the activities work with RSA Authentication Manager V8.4 On-Prem

 ## DLL's to reference
 rsaws-ci.dll <br />